 - Finally, click or tap “Save” to save your parental control settings.

 In addition, when you set up a new profile, you can set it up for Kids Mode.
 Anyone watching from that profile will automatically see content specifically for younger audiences.
 You can set it up so that the Kids Mode profile shows content for really young children (TV-Y) or older kids.

 What’s on Paramount Plus?

-For the launch, the service will have all the shows and content available on CBS All Access, including its original shows like The Good Fight, Star Trek Discovery, The Stand, and others.
+Paramount Plus has all the exclusive shows and content available on CBS All Access, including its original series like The Good Fight, Star Trek Discovery, The Stand, and others.
 It will also have a ton of library content from Paramount Pictures, CBS, and the many Viacom cable TV networks.
-You will be able to watch movies like all the Indiana Jones films, the Godfather trilogy, and more.
+You will be able to watch movies like all the Indiana Jones films, The Mission Impossible movies, and more.